How Search Engines Work: A Beginner’s Guide

 This involves, among other things, matching the keywords in the query with the indexed pages.
 It will also take into account the language and location of the user to ascertain the most relevant results, as well as consider the previous search history of the user where appropriate to help determine exactly what they are looking for.

-The device the search was performed on can also impact which results are returned by the search engine, for example, if a user executes a search on a mobile device, then websites that have been optimized for a mobile experience are much more likely to rank well.
+The device the search was performed on can also impact which results are returned by the search engine, for example, if a user executes a search on a mobile device, then websites that have been optimised for a mobile experience are much more likely to rank well.

 Bearing all of these factors in its metaphorical mind, the search engine then hierarchically ranks the pages based on their relevance to the query.